kooshkya/ReelQuest/Reel Quest Project Overview.md

 - New platforms such as Telegram Bot!, Android and Desktop apps can be added as clients.
 - Email verification for sign-up can be added.
+- Users can be allowed to select a profile picture.
+- Password recovery using email can be added.
 - Add actor info page.
 - Add director info page.
 - Add other role's info page.